 appctl init

-appctl init is the interactive way to configure a provider.
-It writes
+appctl init is the lower-level interactive way to configure only the AI

 verified = false so later commands can warn you instead of silently using a